orlando/mvp-expansions/README.md

 * be meaningful.
 Three random words is not good enough.
 * be funny.
 This is very subjective, we realize, so try not to take it personally if we don't get it.
 * be novel.
-If your expansion starts with "No", "New", "Never" or "Node" the other two words better be pretty great.
+If your expansion starts with "Minimum" or "Mom" the other two words better be pretty great.
-* avoid hyphenation, especially "non-".
-Yes, there are some in there already.
-Sorry.
+* avoid hyphenation, especially "Minimum-".
 * use actual words.
 You can't just make up random new words.
-* Avoid names of people and products (other than npm ;-))
+* Avoid names of people and products
-* avoid anything that even slightly hints of violating npm's [code of conduct](https://www.npmjs.com/policies/conduct/).
-These are literally the first words that appear on the website, and our audience is very broad, so it's best to avoid things that can be misconstrued.
+* Avoid insults or anything that can ofend people or a group